ryanstraits/ryanstraits.github.io/_posts/2018-04-07-a-midlife-guide-to-growing-up.md

 But it's _a lot_, I know.
 However, I am hopeful that by releasing it one small chunk at a time, it could promote some thought, perusal, and even some discussion.

 Maybe you won't find yourself relating with much or any of this at all, and that's fine!
 Just know that if you ever happen to find yourself lost somewhere down the road, there are plenty of others out there who are treading similar a path.
-If my hemming, hawing, and fumbling through this stage of life can save somebody just a few clicks back a little pain and disappointment, then I suppose I'm fulfilling at least one of my duties as a real "grown up".
+If my hemming, hawing, and fumbling through this stage of life can save somebody just a few clicks back a little pain and disappointment, then I suppose I'm fulfilling at least one of my duties as a _true_ "grown up".

-In the end, we're all just growing up together.
+Because in the end, we're all just growing up together.

 > “Friendship is born at that moment when one person says to another: "What!
 You too?
 I thought I was the only one." - C.S.
 Lewis